 Mount St. Helens, Washington

-In this special edition of “To Know a Place,” Terrain.org presents writings from, about, and inspired by Mount St. Helens, that beautiful, temperamental lady the indigenous peoples call Loowit, that last erupted on May 18, 1980.
+In this special edition, Terrain.org presents writings from, about, and inspired by Mount St. Helens, that beautiful, temperamental lady the Indigenous call Loowit, which last erupted on May 18, 1980.
 Thirty years later, scientists gathered to share data, research techniques, and stories of the region’s renewal at the Science Pulse.
 The Spring Creek Project for Ideas, Nature, and the Written Word, along with the U.S. Forest Service, brought a dozen writers and artists to interact with the scientists, and the volcano.

 Dirty Words on Mount St. Helens